 Once you find the right method of application for your hair type, you will need to LEAVE.
 YOUR.
 HAIR.
 ALONE.
 Constant manipulation causes frizz.
 So once your hair clumps into defined sections, don’t touch it.
 Listen, I get it.
 I have severe hand-in-hair syndrome (I am not cured), but I leave the hair touching until AFTER my hair has dried. 😏

 There you have it!
 You now have 5 ways to improve your wash and go process to ensure you achieve a defined style you’ll not only want to flaunt, but one you’ll want to style over and over again, no matter your hair type.
-If you need help implementing any of these steps or figuring out your unique hair profile, book a free strategy call with me to walk through the process and join our newsletter for additional natural hair and transitioning hair tips, exclusive content and giveaways.
+If you need help implementing any of these steps or figuring out your unique hair profile, book a strategy call with me to walk through the process and join our newsletter for additional natural hair and transitioning hair tips, exclusive content and giveaways.